-1) Protect your GP data: fill in and give this ‘Type 1’ form to your GP practice [PDF] – this form allows you to include details for your children and dependants as well.
-This is the most urgent step; the deadline to get your form to your GP practice is 23 June 2021, according to NHS Digital.
+1) Protect your GP data: fill in and give this ‘Type 1’ form to your GP practice [PDF] [or MS Word version] – this form allows you to include details for your children and dependants as well.
+This is the most important step; the Type 1 opt-out is the only opt-out that will stop NHS Digital extracting your GP data.

 2) If you want to stop your non-GP data, such as hospital or clinic treatments, being used/sold for purposes other than your direct care (e.g. for “research and planning“) you must use this process:

 - If you have children under 13, you need to fill in this form [PDF] and e-mail or post it back to NHS Digital – this form works for both you and your children.

 - If it’s just for yourself, use NHS Digital’s online ‘National Data Opt-out’ process – this only works for individuals aged 13 and over.